 Let’s face it, auto insurance is all about saving money.
 Having an adequate amount of insurance coverage will keep you from going in the red financially after a significant accident.
-The medical bills and property damage may be covered, depending on your auto insurance policy.
 People ultimately purchase auto insurance to save money in the long run.

 How do drivers know how much insurance to purchase?
 Understandably, auto insurance is not a one-size-fits-all deal.
-Some people will benefit from a small amount of insurance coverage, which results in lower premiums, while others feel safer with full coverage insurance, even if it involves spending more money.
+Some people will benefit from a small amount of insurance coverage, which helps with cheap car insurance, while others feel safer with full coverage insurance, even if it involves spending more money.

-You can determine the minimum amount of auto insurance you need based on your state’s minimum requirements.
+States set their own minimum auto insurance requirements.
 From there, you can decide if you’d like to purchase more insurance coverage or if you feel comfortable settling for the mandatory requirements.

 What are the minimum requirements for auto insurance?

-Failure to meet your state’s minimum insurance requirements may result in unwanted consequences.
+Most states require auto insurance.
+Failure to meet your state minimum car insurance requirements may result in unwanted consequences.
 With today’s technology, it’s possible for the police to catch uninsured drivers before even pulling them over.
 Once an uninsured driver is pulled over, he or she faces repercussions, the severity of which depends on the driver’s state of residence.
 Driving without insurance can result in fines, license suspension, or even jail time.
-In other words, it’s worth investing in your state’s minimum policy.
+In other words, it’s worth investing in at least your state’s minimum policy.

 What may be included in a required minimum policy?